mariuszkuswik/excel-mcp-server/TOOLS.md

 - `start_cell`: Starting cell (default: "A1")
 - `end_cell`: Optional ending cell
 - `preview_only`: Whether to return only a preview
+- `evaluate_formulas`: When True, returns computed results for formula cells using xlcalculator (falls back to cached values)
 - Returns: String representation of data

 ## Formatting Operations